Importing and registering a vehicle in Europe can be a complicated journey, especially if the vehicle comes from outside the European Union.

 We answer the most frequently asked questions about importing and registering non-European vehicles.

-How much does it cost to type-approve a car?
+How much does it cost to register a car?

-The cost of type-approving a vehicle will depend on the type of vehicle, model, type of type-approval required and any modifications needed to obtain the European type-approval code.
+The cost of registering a vehicle will depend on the type of vehicle, model, type of registration required and any modifications needed to obtain the European registration number.

-Can I obtain the Certificate of Conformity before registering my vehicle?
+Can I obtain the Certificate of Conformity if my car was manufactured outside Europe?

-If my vehicle comes from the United Kingdom, do I need to register it?
+If my vehicle comes from the United Kingdom, do I need to have it approved?

-If I come from Morocco and am not going to be in Spain for more than 6 months at a time, do I need to register or homologate my vehicle?
+If I come from Morocco and am not going to be in Spain for more than 6 months in a row, do I need to homologate or register my vehicle?

 No, it is not necessary.
-If you plan to stay in Spain for less than 6 months, you can drive with foreign registration without having to register or homologate it.
+If you plan to stay in Spain for less than 6 months, you can drive with foreign number plates without having to homologate or register the vehicle.

-If you plan to stay longer than this period, homologation and registration would be mandatory.
+If you plan to stay longer than this period, it would be mandatory to register and homologate your vehicle.